haonan-duan/haonan-duan.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am a senior researcher at SenseTime Research, under the guidance of [Jifeng Dai](https://jifengdai.org/) and [Lewei Lu](https://scholar.google.com.tw/citations?user=zdgKJXIAAAAJ&hl=zh-CN), specializing in Multimodal Large Language Models, Embodied AI, and Robot Learning.
-I collaborate closely with [Xizhou Zhu](https://scholar.google.com/citations?user=02RXI00AAAAJ&hl=en) and [Hao Tian](https://scholar.google.com/citations?hl=en&user=GNfC6yYAAAAJ&view_op=list_works&sortby=pubdate).
-My research interests include designing foundational models for robotics perception and manipulation.
+I am a senior researcher at SenseTime Research, under the guidance of [Jifeng Dai](https://jifengdai.org/).
+My primary research interests lie in Multimodal Large Language Models, Embodied AI, and Robot Learning, with a specific focus on designing foundational models for robotic perception and manipulation.

-I received my Ph.D. in Control Theory and Control Engineering from Institute of Automation, Chinese Academy of Sciences in 2024, where I was advised by Prof. [Peng Wang](https://people.ucas.edu.cn/~wangpengcasia).
+I received my Ph.D. from Institute of Automation, Chinese Academy of Sciences in 2024, where I was advised by Prof. [Peng Wang](https://people.ucas.edu.cn/~wangpengcasia).
 My research primarily focused on robot dexterous grasping and human-robot interaction.
-I had the privilege of collaborating closely with [Yiming Li](https://yimingli1998.github.io/) and [Wei Wei](https://scholar.google.com/citations?user=7jZcTtUAAAAJ&hl=en&oi=sra) on various projects in these areas.

 # 🔥 News
 - *2024.11*: One paper got accepted by IEEE Transactions on Robotics (T-RO).